Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 This guide is for users who already have a little experience with Linux system.

 You need: A router with ENTWARE repository activated and an hard-drive attached with your Calibre library, but if you are reading this tutorial probably you already have them.
-At this moment (Jan 2018) Optware has a too old version of the php engine, so you need to change and go to Entware.
+At this moment (Apr 2018) Optware has a too old version of the php engine, so you need to change and go to Entware.

 ## Let's Start
 Install and update ENTWARE. ( ASUS WRT Merlin: https://github.com/RMerl/asuswrt-merlin/wiki/Entware , general: https://github.com/Entware-ng/Entware-ng/wiki )